JulioMCruz/WikiPay/docs/STYLUS-ISSUES.md

 ## Summary

-WikiPay initially attempted to use **Arbitrum Stylus (Rust/WASM)** for lower gas costs but encountered a critical unresolved bug.
+zkWiki initially attempted to use **Arbitrum Stylus (Rust/WASM)** for lower gas costs but encountered a critical unresolved bug.
 Migrated to **Solidity 0.8.20** as a stable, battle-tested alternative.

 ## Stylus SDK Issue #261